jondestoppeleire/image-odroid-c2/README.md

 [![Build Status](https://travis-ci.com/Keenwawa/image-odroid-c2.svg?branch=master)](https://travis-ci.com/Keenwawa/image-odroid-c2)

-Build odroid-c2:
+This project produces:
-* full SD card image
+* a full image to be flashable on an SD card for development
-* root file system
-* boot/kernel : partition/files
+* a debarchive and filesystem tarballs mirroring wise-display for it's custom netboot scheme.

 ## Prerequisites